e-c-k-e-r/vall-e/docs/models.md

 This script aims to implement everything as required per VALL-E agnostically, to allow for different implementations to contain little extra code.

 A very naive implementation of using the model can be found under the `__main__` invocation.

+### `models/base_v2.py`

+This script implements a newer model aimed to sample *all* codebooks for a given step.

+Due to major enough differences, this code is segregated from the original `models/base.py` to not break things further.

 ## `models/ar_nar.py`